XpiritBV/UnitTesting/tdd_katas/tdd_kata5.md

 ## Tasks & specifications

-1. Update the game to allow saving the game state to disk.
+1. Update the game engine so that it writes a warning to a log when the `Move` method is called for an incorrect move.
+    - Use dependency injection to introduce an `ILogger` interface with a `WriteWarning` method.
+    - The implementation of the `WriteWarning` method can throw a `NotImplementedException` since this code should not be executed during unit tests.
-    - Ensure the code is fully testable without depending on the file system.
+    - Use a mocking framework to verify that the `WriteWarning` method is called on the logger (interaction-based test).
-    - Consider using a wrapper such as [WrapThat.System](https://github.com/WrapThat/WrapThat.System).

 ## Next exercise